iloathereality/blog/content/08-abusing-rust-traits-to-write-silly-things.md

 }
 ```

-BTW I think it [should be stabilized] soon, so keep an eye on the tracking issue (or don't (I'm just very exited for this feature)).
+BTW I think it [should be stabilized] soon, so keep an eye on the tracking issue (or don't (I'm just very excited for this feature)).

 [`IntoFuture`]: https://doc.rust-lang.org/std/future/trait.IntoFuture.html
 [should be stabilized]: https://github.com/rust-lang/rust/issues/67644#issuecomment-1163424241